instructor-ai/instructor-js/docs/examples/classification.md

 ### Defining the Structures

-For multi-label classification, we introduce a new enum class and a different Pydantic model to handle multiple labels.
+For multi-label classification, we introduce a new enum class and a different Zod schema to handle multiple labels.

 ```ts
 enum MULTI_CLASSIFICATION_LABELS {